 My guess is that no matter how much internal work we do on healing our body image and coming to a place of acceptance with our body’s appearance, there will be days when we’re triggered right back into dislike, loathing or shame.

-Because it’s not just about ourselves as individuals: we’re living in a thin-obsessed, youth-obsessed culture that constantly tells us our bodies are wrong to sell us stuff to fix the non-existent problem.
+Because it’s not just about ourselves as individuals: we’re living in a thin-obsessed, youth-obsessed culture that constantly tells us our bodies are wrong with the motive to sell us stuff to fix the non-existent problem.
 Unless and until we reach a tipping point of people accepting their own and others’ bodies (which includes race, gender, sexual orientation, ability/disability, socio-economic status, health status etc.) people are going to suffer.

 Unless you’re the Dalai Lama you’ll probably get triggered at some point.